The solar lantern market in Kenya grew by over 200% between 2009 – 2013

 Tapping into mass media has helped to reach a wide audience.
 This has been achieved through embedding quality-verified solar products into TV programs, such as the hit Makutano Junction, radio talk shows discussing the benefits of solar products, and a Christmas campaign that targeted urban and peri-urban consumers with print and TV solar lighting product messages.
 This campaign, which had reached over 29 million Kenyans by July 2013, was awarded the Best Non-Governmental Marketing Campaign by the Marketing Society of Kenya in 2012, and is recognized as a global best practice.

 Despite the successes achieved in the first phase of our program, far too many Kenyans still live without modern lighting and energy services, with a disproportionate number living in rural areas.
-There have been twin challenges to distribution: a lack of financing along the supply chain and difficulty reaching rural dwellers in the ‘last inch of the last mile’.
-The second phase of our program, Lighting Kenya II, set out to address these issues by partnering with microfinance institutions (MFIs) and involving women’s and youth groups as last-mile distributors.
+There have been twin challenges to distribution: a lack of financing along the supply chain and difficulty reaching rural dwellers along the ‘last inch of the last mile.’
+The second phase of our program, Lighting Kenya II, set out to address these issues by partnering with financial institutions including microfinance institutions, promoting financing schemes like the PAYGO model, and involving women and youth as last-mile distributors.

 Access to finance is critical for many consumers, who would otherwise be unable to meet upfront costs.
-Repayments are typically no more than recurring fuel costs for kerosene lamps and once paid, products require no additional expenditure – resulting in savings in the long run.
-Product reliability is also essential to avoid potential defaults on repayments.
-That is why only products meeting Lighting Global Quality Standards are eligible for financing through MFI partners.
+For financing solutions to be successful, repayments are typically no higher than recurring fuel costs for kerosene lamps would be, and once paid, products require no additional expenditure – resulting in savings in the long run.
+Product reliability is essential to avoid potential defaults on repayments.
+That is why only products meeting Lighting Global Quality Standards are eligible for financing through FI partners.